NawelZk/Large_scale_computational_modelling_of_the_M1_and_M2_synovial_macrophages_in_Rheumatoid_Arthritis/README.md

 `sh Repository_preparation.txt`
 - Attractors_filtering.py is a Python script to filer the resulting attractors to keep the stable states only.

-5. Attractors_filtering_based_on_similarity_scores folder: it contains all the files and scripts used to select the stable states with the highest similarity scores and to compute their average vector.
+**5. Attractors_filtering_based_on_similarity_scores folder**: it contains all the files and scripts used to select the stable states with the highest similarity scores and to compute their average vector.

 - M1_nodes_after_upstream_export_with_known_value_literature.csv and M2_nodes_after_upstream_export_with_known_value_literature.csv are csv files containing the nodes upstream of the phenotype of interest that are associated with observed Boolean values collected from the literature or/and dataset analysis.
 These observed values are used to calculate the similarity between the resulting stable states and prior knowledge